UPPS 01.04.26 - Intellectual Property: Inventions, Discoveries, and Patents (IDP)

 Intellectual Property (IP) Committee – a standing committee appointed as directed in Chapter III, Section 12.8, TSUS Rules and Regulations.
 The committee provides a forum for discussion of Texas State policies and procedures related to commercialization of IDP.
 The committee reviews inventions and discoveries made by university faculty, staff, and students and makes recommendations to the university president regarding the university’s ownership interest.
 At the president’s request, the committee provides advice and recommendations regarding the handling of IDP commercialization opportunities and technology transfer disputes.

 Invention – a process, method, discovery, device, plant, composition of matter, or other invention that reasonably appears to qualify for protection under United States patent law, Chip Design Protection law, or plant protection schemes, whether or not actually patentable.
 A single inventor or a group of collaborating inventors can produce an invention.

-Office of Research and Sponsored Programs (ORSP) – the Texas State organizational unit charged with promoting the transfer of Texas State technologies for society’s use and benefit while generating unrestricted income to support research and education.
-Technology Transfer and Contracts (TTC), within the ORSP, is responsible for administration and implementation of Texas State’s IDP program, and for assisting and advising Texas State faculty, staff, and students regarding commercialization issues.
+Division of Research (DoR) – the Texas State organizational unit charged with promoting the transfer of Texas State technologies for society’s use and benefit while generating unrestricted income to support research and education.
+Technology Transfer and Contracts (TTC), within the DoR, is responsible for administration and implementation of Texas State’s IDP program, and for assisting and advising Texas State faculty, staff, and students regarding commercialization issues.